Riding the Ups and Downs of Drawdown

-Now in 2019 the same sort of thing is happening again.
+Now in 2020 in the grip of the coronavirus scare, the same sort of thing is happening again.
 The FTSE All-Share index has lost a lot of ground over recent months, so anyone drawing money out of their pension is depleting the fund at a faster rate than is desirable. the result is a real rollercoaster ride for pensioners, who yet again have to see their fund shrinking by thousands of pounds more than they bargained for.
 This unpredictable volatility is the single biggest hazard of drawdown schemes.

 If you're in this position, you face a dilemma.
 You don’t want to move your money out of the drawdown fund, because this would ‘crystallise’ the losses (make them permanent).
 But neither do you want to draw an income and deplete it further until it starts to recover again.
 This might leave you in the absurd position of feeling you can’t use your pension pot to fund your retirement – at least not yet.
 What can you do?

 How to ride out a falling stock market